Federated Learning of Large Models at the Edge via Principal Sub-Model Training: Models and Hyperparameters

-The LSTM model used in FL training is detailed in Table \ref{tab:arch:lstm}.
+\textbf{LSTM/IMDB on homogeneous clients} The LSTM model used in FL training is detailed in Table \ref{tab:arch:lstm}.
 During training, we simulate $100$ clients, in which each client is assigned $375$ training samples.
 We create local datasets with two different distributions using the same method as in CIFAR-10: i.i.d and non-i.i.d ($\alpha=0.1$).
-Table \ref{tab:hparam:lstm:homo} list detailed hyperparameters for training LSTM/IMDB.
+Table \ref{tab:hparam:lstm} list detailed hyperparameters for training LSTM/IMDB.

-Figure \ref{fig:acc_lstm_homo} shows accuracy drops of sub-model training on IMDB in homogeneous client settings.
-While the task on IMDB is just a binary classification problem, \method{} still achieves the best final server model accuracy on both i.i.d and non-i.i.d datasets.
-On i.i.d datasets, training using sub-models achieves comparable accuracy as full-model training, even only using very small sub-models such as $0.2\times$.
-On the other hand, on non-i.i.d dataset, \origdrop{} suffers notable accuracy drops compared to \method{}.